-- Everyone in the car is wearing a seat belt properly (see page 7). - Infants or small children are properly secured in a child safety seat (see page 18). - All doors are closed and locked (see page 17).
+Everyone in the car is wearing a seat belt properly (see page 7).

-- Seat-backs are upright and head restraints are properly adjusted (see pages 16 and 53). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 17).
+- Infants or small children are properly secured in a child safety seat (see page 18). - All doors and the tailgate are closed and locked (see page 16). - Seat-backs are upright and head restraints are properly adjusted (see pages 16 and 49). - There are no loose items that could be thrown around and hurt someone during a crash or sudden stop (see page 16).